Rip Hunter: Booster Gold

-Rip is next seen as an integral part of the cast of the Booster Gold series.
-Rip acts as a companion and boss to Booster Gold.
-His identity is revealed to be that of Booster Gold's yet-to-be-born son and that most, if not all, of Rip's exploits were actually committed by Booster.

-To protect the timeline, Rip convinces Booster to turn down membership in the recently reformed Justice League and to continue to act like a self-absorbed goof to make sure that his father's legacy is one of failure and is ultimately forgotten by history.
-This is done to ensure rogue time travelers have no motivation to kill Booster in the past, erasing Rip in the process and the various works he and Booster will engage in to protect the timestream.
+Rip is next seen as an integral part of the cast of the Booster Gold series, where he acts as a companion and boss to Booster Gold.
+Rip is later revealed to be the son of Booster Gold.
+He convinces Booster to turn down membership in the recently reformed Justice League and pretend to be incompetent to make sure that his father's legacy is one of failure and is ultimately forgotten by history.
+This is done to ensure rogue time travelers have no motivation to kill Booster in the past, which would also prevent Rip's birth.
 Rip and an older Booster occasionally would interact during the present version's mission, as they discuss the need to manipulate Booster (in particular, teaching him not to change history when Booster demands they prevent the death of Ted Kord).

-In Carl Draper's Checkmate blog, a reference is made to the Smith-Baxter Group, a time-travel consultancy whose founders were trained by Hunter.

-In this new version, Rip Hunters' methods are darker than previously portrayed: he imprisoned the surviving members of the Linear Men after they tried to mess with the timeline to save Waverider (the time abnormality); and Rip tortured Rex Hunter when Rex wouldn't give Rip information.
+In this new version, Rip Hunter's methods are darker than previously portrayed: he imprisoned the surviving members of the Linear Men after they tried to mess with the timeline to save Waverider; and Rip tortured Rex Hunter when Rex refused to give him information.
 Rip might have also been motivated by a personal grudge, as Rex was a former Time Master who had murdered Rips' previous team.
-Rex had been working with the Time Stealers and was murdered as a child by them before Rip could learn any information.
+Rex had been working with the Time Stealers and was killed by them before Rip could learn any information.

 Time Masters: Vanishing Point

 Rip, along with Booster Gold, Superman, and Hal Jordan starred in Time Masters: Vanishing Point (2010–11), a limited series that is a companion piece to Batman: The Return of Bruce Wayne.
-The series followed the heroes' journey to find Batman who was lost in time following Final Crisis.
+The series followed the heroes' journey to find Batman, who was lost in time in Final Crisis.